 According to the WHO (World Health Organisation), fibromyalgia has been considered an illness since 1992, and affects 2%-7% of the population, especially women between the ages of 20 and 50.
 Fortunately, fibromyalgia is neither dangerous nor mortal, but it does affect quality of life and the work and family environment, and it can be debilitating, as people who suffer from this illness are more sensitive to pain.

-According to studies, FM has neurological origins, as the pain perceived is due to neurochemical imbalances in the central nervous system.
+According to studies, fibromyalgia has neurological origins, as the pain perceived is due to neurochemical imbalances in the central nervous system.
 This interferes with the way that the brain and spinal cord process pain signals.